Quinora Side Effects

 A 57-year-old man with premature ventricular depolarizations developed a papular rash on his back and chest.
 Resolution was complete within four weeks of discontinuation of therapy.
 The patient was on no other oral medications.

-An 83-year-old man developed a bluish-grey discoloration involving his skin, oral mucosa, and nailbeds which resolved over four months following discontinuation of quinidine.
-Other medications were continued.
+An 83-year-old man developed a bluish-grey discoloration involving his skin, oral mucosa, and nailbeds which resolved over four months following discontinuation of quinidine (the active ingredient contained in Quinora) Other medications were continued.

 A 64-year-old man with a history of convalescent psoriasis vulgaris experienced an exacerbation of psoriasis within 72 hours after initiating quinidine therapy.
 The psoriasis was refractory to aggressive PUVA therapy and resolved only when quinidine was discontinued.[Ref]